 Paperform boasts over 500+ templates designed by our in-house experts.
 Each one is unique and pre-filled with relevant questions to speed up the form-building process.

 Want to create a real estate landing page?
 Collect sign-ups for your yoga studio?
 Set up your own subscription business?
-There’s a template for all that and more—all ready to be imported into your account with one click.
+There’s templates for all that and more—ready to be imported into your account with one click.

 Once you’ve added a template you’re free to customise it as you please.
 Add questions, tweak existing ones, and add your own colours and branding to make it feel uniquely yours.
 With our templates you can be up and running in a matter of minutes.